Bryce Canyon in the Winter: Snow Joke

 KODACHROME STATE PARK

 If you have more time and energy, drive 20 minutes further to Kodachrome State Park, which is the Trailhead for the Grand Staircase.
 One of the most popular hikes is the Grand Parade Trail, which is 1.5 miles round trip and has an elevation gain of about 200 feet.
-The trail takes you through a beautiful canyon filled with colorful rock formations, including the famous "sand pipes" that rise up to 170 feet tall.

 For a longer and more challenging hike, families can try the Panorama Trail, which is 6 miles round trip and has an elevation gain of about 550 feet.
 This trail takes you up to a stunning viewpoint that offers panoramic views of the surrounding landscape.